Charlescsyyy/UnrealCV/docs/tutorials/installation.rst

 2. **Add LychSim plugin source code to the Unreal project.**

+   - First create the `Plugins` directory in your Unreal project folder.
-   - For windows users, link the code with the following command (with administrator privileges):
+   - For windows users, link the code with the following command (in `cmd` with administrator privileges):

    .. code-block:: batch